The Best VPNs for Russia 2025

 Is NordVPN working in Russia?

 There are no NordVPN servers in Russia.
-We found Reddit posts from February 2023 posted by people in Russia.[2]
+We found Reddit posts from February 2023 posted by people in Russia.[4]
 Apparently, their NordVPN subscriptions weren’t working, and no amount of troubleshooting would fix the issue.
-There’s no evidence to support this has changed.
+NordVPN itself notes that it will not comply with Russia's demands and therefore no longer works in the country.[5]

 Is it legal to use a VPN in Russia?